andrasq/qlogger/Readme.md

 quick nodejs logging and newline delimited data transport

-QLogger is a lean, fast, configurable logger and componentized data transport framework, allowing easy construction of custom loggers.
+QLogger is a toolkit for building very fast loggers.
+It can be used out of the box as-is, or it can be reassembled in new ways for custom loggers.
+It's lean, fast, flexible, and easy to use.

 It can log in any format, eg space-separated text or json bundles.
 The formatters and writers are pluggable, use one of the defaults or use your own.

 How fast?
-On my system I get 650k 200 byte lines per second saved to a shared logfile under LOCK_EX mutex (using [qfputs](https://www.npmjs.org/package/qfputs) as the writer).
+On my system I get 650k 200 byte lines per second saved to a shared logfile under LOCK_EX mutex
+(using [qfputs](https://www.npmjs.org/package/qfputs) as the writer and logging only 2 lines per continuable; 1.1m per sec if logging 5 lines per continuable).

 A slow logger can report on the data being processed.
 A fast logger is a data streaming engine, and can itself process data.